 “You don’t have to be eating to visit the Jacobs,” said Amanda.
 “We have lots of regulars, including men and women of all ages, who call in with friends or by themselves for a drink.
 Everyone is welcome, and we love that people feel comfortable just dropping in, in fact we have a policy of having a table for one available.”

-You can always be sure of a good pint at Jacobs Well, as Richard is very particular about taking care of his ale and beer properly.
+You can always be sure of a good pint at Jacobs Well, and the team are particular about taking care of their ale and beer properly.
 As well as Thwaites ales and Wainwrights on tap, there’s usually 2 or 3 cask ales on offer too.

 And if wine or gin is your favourite tipple, you won’t be disappointed.
 Jacobs Well has an extensive wine list and so many gins you’ll be spoilt for choice.